 We read that there might be a brewery nearby.
-So instead of sipping Champagne with the Prime Minister we thought we might enjoy a pint.
-In full disclosure, I do not drink beer either but I was up for a ride to see more of the country.
+In full disclosure, I do not drink beer AT ALL but I was up for a ride to see more of the country.

 Son got tangled up in work (Just a note, the poor kid did try to take the week off but his teammate also wanted the week off and beat him to it.)
 So it was just the three of us on this adventure.

 After traversing through lovely villages and roads leading to nowhere, we found what we thought might be the brewery but unfortunately it was just a small building that did not have any type of tasting room or public access of any sort.
 Feeling duped we headed back toward the city, along the way we ducked down a few side roads to see what we could see.

 And we were rewarded for taking the chance.
 We happened upon an ancient church in a sleepy little village whose name I never did find out.
 After being waved in by an equally ancient local shuffling by, we entered to snap a few pictures.
 It was nearly deserted and gave an air of contentment and serenity and we were pretty pleased with ourselves for stumbling across such a captivating little chapel.

 Back in the car and heading toward Tbilisi we kept seeing this incredible Monastery on top of a towering hill.
 Having more time than we thought before dinner, due to not drinking at the brewery, we decided to stop.
 A quick internet search informed us that this was the magnificent Jvari Monastery overlooking the city of Mtskheta.
 We wound our way up the mountainside to a breathtaking vista and an incredible view of this UNESCO World Heritage site.

 There is ample parking, and the Monastery is open 24 hours.
 We were fortunate that there were a reasonable amount of visitors, not crowded, but due to the one tour bus that was there, (And where there is one, there is often many) I am sure this may not always be the case.